-This guide will steer you through the ins and outs of managing your customer service quality.
+This guide will steer you through the ins and outs of managing customer service quality.
 Customer expectations are rising.
 Follow our lead to meet and surpass their standards.

 When customers judge every interaction, every interaction counts.